kimfetti/kimfetti.github.io/_posts/math/2020-06-05-gini-use-cases.md

 The primary difference, of course, is the way that money is distributed among the people, also known as the [statistical dispersion][1].
 Perhaps the most popular measurement of statistical dispersion is standard deviation or variance; however, you can leverage other metrics, such as the Gini coefficient, to obtain a new perspective.

 [The Gini coefficient][2], also known as the Gini index or the Gini ratio, was introduced in 1912 by Italian statistician and sociologist Corrado Gini.
 Analysts have historically used this value to study income or wealth distributions; in fact, despite being developed over 100 years ago, [the United Nations still uses the Gini coefficient][3] to understand monetary inequities in their annual ranking of nations.
 But the Gini coefficient may be utilized much more broadly!
-After a more thorough mathematical explanation, let's apply the Gini coefficient to a few non-standard use cases that do not involve international economies.
+After a more thorough mathematical explanation, let's apply the Gini coefficient to a few non-standard use cases that do not involve international economies: baby names and healthcare pricing.

 ## Defining Gini